What to Do After You File a Tax Extension

 What if My Extension Was Rejected?

-You can make any corrections and re-efile your extension (at no extra charge) until April 15, 2014 (Tax Day).
-After that date, the IRS will no longer accept extensions (even if they were rejected on April 15).
+After April 15, 2014 (Tax Day) the IRS will no longer accept extensions (even if they were rejected on April 15).

 If the IRS did not accept your extension by April 15, 2014, it is imperative that you efile or file your tax return as soon as possible.
 You should do this even if you can't yet afford to pay the taxes you owe.

 If you owe taxes, penalties and interest will begin to accrue after April 15.
 The worst penalties are for filing late, so you should go ahead and file your tax return now, even if you can't afford to pay what you owe.
-After you file or efile your return, you can set up a payment plan with the IRS to avoid late payment penalties.
+After you file or efile your return, you can set up a payment plan with the IRS to avoid further penalties and interest.
 See Step 3.